OceanBioME/OceanBioME.jl/docs/src/model_components/utils.md

 simulation.callbacks[:wizard] = Callback(wizard, IterationInterval(10))
 ```
 ## Negative tracer detection
 As a temporary measure we have implemented a callback to either detect negative tracers and either scale a conserved group, force them back to zero, or throw an error.
-Please see the numerical implementations page for details.
+Please see the numerical implementations' page for details.
 This can be set up by:
 ```
 negativity_protection! = ScaleNegativeTracers(tracers = (:P, :Z, :N))
 simulation.callbacks[:neg] = Callback(negativity_protection!; callsite = UpdateStateCallsite())